ysharplanguage/FastJsonParser/README.md

 Effort
 ------

 (For the curious.)
-I've worked on this thing for about two months now, only in my (rare) week-end spare time.
+I've worked on this thing for about two months now, although only in my (rare) week-end spare time.

 Questions?
 ----------